 Stocks and Cryptos: Additional Considerations

-You should also understand the intent behind the creation of stocks and cryptos.
+It would help if you also considered the intent behind the creation of stocks and cryptos.
 Stocks have a straightforward purpose, fundraising for companies.
 But the purpose for cryptos may fall into various categories.

 For example, some digital tokens are part of the blockchain base for programming and games.
 But other cryptos may serve a fundraising purpose.

-You should also understand that stocks involve paperwork and are ruled by fundraising motifs.
+It would be best if you also considered that stocks involve paperwork and are ruled by fundraising motifs.
 But cryptos ultimately represent nothing more than computer code.

 Another vital difference between stocks and cryptos has to do with their volatility.
 Because cryptos are valued solely on reputation, these assets make for a highly volatile market.